An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Simulating posterior predictive probability distributions

-If the data set available to the researcher is sufficiently large in size, it might be an option for improving the quality of the model fit to follow the standard practice of supervised machine learning and split it into a training set (ca. 60\%), a cross-validation set (ca. 20\%), and a test set (ca. 20\%).
-Here, {\bf parameter estimation} is performed with the training set, while {\bf posterior predictive accuracy} is gauged with the remaining two sets.
-We point the reader to Gill (2015)~\ct[Sec.~6.4]{gil2015}, Krusch\-ke (2015)~\ct[Sec.~17.5]{kru2015} and McElreath (2016)~\ct[Sec.~3.3]{mce2016} for further information on simulating and interpreting {\bf posterior predictive probability distributions}.
+If the set of \textbf{quantitative--empirical data} available to the researcher is sufficiently large in size, it might be worth improving the \textbf{out-of-sample posterior predictive accuracy} of a fitted \textbf{statistical model} by following the standard practice of supervised machine learning and split the \textbf{data set} into a \textbf{training set} (ca. 60\% of samples), a \textbf{cross-validation set} (ca. 20\% of samples), and \textbf{test set} (ca. 20\% of samples).
+Here, \textbf{parameter estimation} is performed with the training set, while \textbf{out-of-sample posterior predictive accuracy} is gauged with the remaining two data sets.
+We point the reader to Gill (2015)~\ct[Sec.~6.4]{gil2015}, Krusch\-ke (2015)~\ct[Sec.~17.5]{kru2015} and McElreath (2020)~\ct[Sec.~3.3]{mce2020a} for further information on simulating and interpreting \textbf{posterior predictive probability distributions}.

-In the next chapter we will look at ways of discriminating between competing statistical models as regards their performance in fitting empirical data and predicting yet unobserved new data.
+In the next chapter we will look at ways of discriminating between competing statistical models as regards their performance in fitting quantitative--empirical data and predicting yet unobserved new data.